careylpope/HackUMassXI/README.md

 - **/posts/:phoneNumber**: Returns JSON data of a specific post by passed phoneNumber paramater, if one exists.
 Example: *..../posts/4135556879*

+- **/joinPost/:phoneNumber/:cellphone**: Returns JSON data of updated post with new participant added, given by passed passed phoneNumber and cellphone parameters respectively.
+Example: *..../joinPost/4135556789/911*

 - **/removePost/:phoneNumber**: Returns JSON data of result of "deleteOne(...)", deleting a post through passed phoneNumber parameter, if one exists.
 Also deletes the link to the post stored in the user with this unique phoneNumber.
 Example: *..../removePost/4135556879*